Mohosin999/Case-Study/AI-Based Resume Builder Application/README.md

 - Easier to maintain and update styles globally
 - Cleaner JSX, making the project more organized and maintainable

+### **Issue 04: Slow and Unreliable AI Resume Description Generation**

+**Problem:**
+The AI-powered resume description sometimes returned empty results and was slow, taking several seconds.
+TypeScript also reported errors because response.text is a getter property, not a function.

+**Solution:**
+After discussing the issue with ChatGPT, I implemented the recommended improvements: I switched from `gemini-2.5-pro` to the faster `gemini-1.5-flash`, removed unnecessary tools, and simplified the config.
+I also updated the code to safely access `response.text` and added a fallback for empty outputs.
+Testing and experimenting with SDK settings helped identify the optimal configuration.
+Description now generate quickly and reliably in 1–2 seconds, improving user experience.

 ---

 ## 📖 Lessons Learned